AbuTalha3/hello-react-front-end/README.md

 ### Prerequisites

-In order to run this project, you need to have the following installed:
+To run this project, you need to have the following installed:

-- **React:** React is a JavaScript library used for building the frontend of the application.
+- **React:** React is a JavaScript library used for building the `front end` of the application.
 You can learn more about React at [React](https://react.dev/).

 ### Setup